 We successfully avoided falling asleep and soon were back on foot, heading again to the Presernov Trg.
 On the way, we made a stop at the beautiful Franciscan Church of the Annunciation.

 Our next stop was at the Dragon Bridge, where we, of course, had to take photos with Ljubljana´s favorite symbol, the impressive Dragons.

 From the bridge, it was just a short walk to the Funicular Railway, which brings you up to the castle.
 We soon boarded and enjoyed the view, when we reached the castle at the top.
 Ljubljana Castle, which has a long history as Medieval Fortress, is today a tourist spot with several attractions.

 The third attraction we experienced was the Castle Chapel of St. George.

 We also took a look at the Penitentiary with cells and walked up to the Viewing Tower.
 It was actually rather cheap, at least for us, as a man with his family gave us two tickets for free, as they had bought all-inclusive tickets for all the attractions there by mistake, as they just wanted to buy a funicular ticket.
-We saw a film presentation, "Virtual Castle", showing the history of the castle, and went to the museum.
+We saw a film presentation, "Virtual Castle," showing the history of the castle, and went to the museum.
 Finally, we couldn´t resist the souvenir shop, where you get stuff like little dragons.
-All said, the castle is quite interesting with diverse sights and you can spend quite some time there.
+All said, the castle is quite impressive with various sights, and you can spend quite some time there.